Yaan (film): Release

-The trailer of the film was launched on 3 September 2014 and received positive response.
+The trailer of the film was launched on 3 September 2014.
 The teaser features Jiiva in a police uniform confirming that he would portray the role of a police officer in the film.
-Bollywood Life wrote in its teaser review, "With few gunshots and blasts and lots and lots of running, Yaan seems to be an intense action thriller.
-It looks like we are in for a roller coaster cat and mouse chase between our hero and the baddies."
-The Trailer reached 400,000 hits in 3 days on YouTube.
-The trailer crossed 1 million views on 14 September 2014.

-A video clip of the song "Aathangara Orathil" was premiered on Zee Thamizh on 17 September 2014.
+The trailer reached 400,000 hits in 3 days on YouTube.

 Critical reception

-The film received mixed to negative reviews from critics.
 Baradwaj Rangan from The Hindu wrote, "Ravi K Chandran is a great cinematographer — of that, there is little doubt.
 But his first outing as writer-director, Yaan, is a major disappointment".
 M. Suganth of The Times of India gave 2 out of 5 and wrote, "...despite all the colours on the screen, this is such a dull, flavourless film, let down by the writing, which is preposterous and uninspiring".
 Rediff gave the film 2 stars out of 5 as well and wrote, "Aside from the exceptional camera work, there is nothing remarkable about Yaan", going on to call it "a long, tedious and completely over-the-top action drama" and a "terrible bore".

 IANS gave it a score of 1 out of 5 and wrote, "Jiiva has been an actor for nearly a decade and he should know best what will be accepted by the audience.
 Chandran has worked as a cinematographer for over two decades and he should've known better too.
 Together they've produced a film that makes you yawn in boredom".
 Sify wrote, "Yaan is a mixed bag and the noted cameraman turned director seems to be largely influenced by Bollywood flicks.
 It is well made, glossy but lacks a proper script".
-Behindwoods rated the film 2 out of 5 and wrote, "Yaan has solid milieu, at least on paper.
-However, it is let down by a very weak narration". silverscreen.in writing, "Except for picture perfect visuals, there is hardly anything memorable about this film.
+Silverscreen.in wrote, "Except for picture perfect visuals, there is hardly anything memorable about this film.
 One can't think of a single memorable song or line or performance, even though there was a solid technical team to back up the director".
-Cinemalead rated a 2 out of 5 and wrote, "Wannabe glossy commercial which goes berserk."